Like Joker, Parasite uses stairs as a metaphor for social inequality. This article analyses some of the themes in Bong Joon Ho’s 2019 film. SPOILERS.

 The metaphor reflects social invisibility, the same way Joker shows us we don’t notice (or train ourselves not to look) when others need our help.
-It’s invisibility that traps the Kims in poverty without sympathy or respect from others.
+This invisibility traps the Kims in poverty, without sympathy or respect from others.
 But because they’re poor, they’re un-seen in other ways, too.
-For instance, when they’re lying trapped just feet away from Mr and Mrs Park.
+For instance, when they’re hiding just feet away from Mr and Mrs Park.

 The film within the film

 The Kims are talented in their own way, but are shut out of legitimate opportunities.
 Ki-jung has Photoshop skills; father Ki-taek is an experienced driver; Ki-woo is a decent English tutor.
 They have all the abilities, but are locked out by the social hierarchy.
 Experience doesn’t count for much without the official paperwork, or the connections Mrs Park is so mindful of.

 The Kims get around this through fraud – by crafting a whole performance.
 This becomes a ‘film within the film’ (rather like Hamlet’s play with a play).
 They each build a role for themselves with detailed backstory.
 They have costumes.
 And they rehearse the scenes, with Ki-woo ‘directing’ the other players.
 The Parks are like an audience: they believe what they see, and only want the performance, whatever the cost to the players.